Please ensure Javascript is enabled for purposes of website accessibility

 As a result, it could take several years of heavy investment before supply of oil and gas can catch up to demand.

-Two of my favorite energy stocks to buy are Dorchester Minerals (DMLP) and Epsilon Energy (EPSN).
+Two small-cap energy stocks that should benefit from strength in energy and recent underperformance of small-caps are Dorchester Minerals (DMLP) and Epsilon Energy (EPSN).

 Dorchester Minerals (DMLP)

 Dorchester Minerals is an energy royalty company.
 It doesn’t have to spend any money to drill new wells.
 It just sits back and collects royalty checks from oil and gas assets that it owns.
-Despite soaring energy prices, it is still trading below pre-pandemic levels.
+Despite rising energy prices, it is still trading near pre-pandemic levels.

-It is currently trading at 13.4x 2021 EPS, too cheap a multiple for such a high-quality, high-margin, and no-debt business.
-At its current quarterly dividend, the stock is trading at a yield of 9.7%.
+It is currently trading at 12x its trailing earnings, too cheap a multiple for such a high-quality, high-margin, and no-debt business.
+At its current quarterly dividend, the stock is trading at a yield of 10.2%.

 Epsilon Energy (EPSN)

-Last year, the company produced tremendous free cash flow and will likely do so again this year.
-Epsilon currently has $27.1MM of cash (16% of its market cap) and no debt.
-Epsilon recently committed to paying a quarterly dividend of $0.0625 per share starting on March 31.
-This works out to a 3.4% dividend yield.
-In addition, the company approved a share repurchase authorization to buy 1.1MM shares, ~5% of shares outstanding.
+Epsilon currently has $32MM of cash (more than 25% of its market cap) and no debt.
+Epsilon is also currently paying a quarterly dividend of $0.0625 per share.
+This works out to a 4.7% dividend yield.
+In addition, the company bought back 5% of shares outstanding in 2023, and another 1%+ in the first quarter of 2024.

 Have you shifted more of your portfolio to energy stocks to take advantage of the sector strength?